 The standard plot structure consists of five main elements:

-- Resolution (or Denouement): The end that occurs after a conflict is resolved and a character has changed
+- Denouement (or resolution) - the end that occurs after a conflict is resolved and a character has changed

 Complex and relatable characters are important to a good story.
-The writer can create these types of characters by understanding character types and character traits.
+Writers create these types of characters by understanding character types and character traits.

 Each of the types of characters in a story contributes to the plot, but in very different ways.

-How a character will react to events in the plot depends on his or her characterization, or character traits.
+How a character will react to events in the plot depends on their characterization, or character traits.
 These character traits help the reader understand the character's personality and motivation.

 Where and when a story occurs can affect what characters do, how the plot unfolds, and whether the reader can connect with the author's choices.
 Consider the two main types of setting when writing or reading a short story.